Monday, April 16, 2012

 Monday, June 27, 2011

-This Great Blue Heron will appear in my newest mural for Long Island (L.I.
+This Great Blue Heron appears (digitally) in my mural for Long Island (L.I.
 National Wildlife Refuge Visitor Center at Wertheim).
-The painting itself will be at Nickerson Gallery on Main Street in Chatham (Cape Cod MA).
 Trying for that loose style, but struggling when trying to depict a specific species.

 Monday, September 27, 2010